angelitosystems/filament-tenancy/docs/en/USING_PLUGINS.md

 1. **InitializeTenancy**: Resolves tenant from domain/subdomain
 2. **PreventTenantAccess**: Blocks access if there's an active tenant (ensures access only from central domains)

+**⚠️ Important**: These middlewares only apply to Filament panel routes.
+If you have routes outside Filament (API, normal web routes, etc.) that need tenant resolution, you must register `InitializeTenancy` in `bootstrap/app.php`.
+However, if you only use Filament panels, the middleware in `bootstrap/app.php` is optional.

 ### Access Restrictions

 The admin/landlord panel has the following restrictions: